How to Bring More Natural Light into your Home

 The Open Tread Staircase Staircases are now becoming a real feature of many houses; from traditional bannisters and treads through to having no rails or glass rails.
 They can play a big role in the way light moves between the floor levels and opting for an open tread will give a greater sense of space and allow the light to trickle down.
 Adding a glass balustrade will then give a real contemporary look to your home.

 Sun Pipe Some houses can have challenging internal layouts where extensions have been added over the years; therefore, leaving a room in the centre of the house with no windows and no natural light.
-Or you may have a house with a basement and would love to have some natural light entering the space?
+Or you may have a house with a basement and would love to have some natural light entering the space.
 This is where sun or light tunnels or sun pipes as they are called are an ideal solution for introducing natural light into those awkward spaces.
-They allow light to reach this space and stop it feeling dark and claustrophobic.
+They allow light to reach this space and stop it from feeling dark and claustrophobic.

 We hope these suggestions have given you ideas for how to bring more natural light into your home and to better connect your house to your outside space.
 Whether it’s Summer or Winter; the more natural light you can achieve in your home the better.
 If you would like more information on which option would be the best choice for your current home or proposed self-build home, please do contact Building Tectonics 0n 01908 366000 as we will be only too pleased to advise you.